DragonFish55/sprintproject/test-cases/sprint 3 test cases/user_cat.md

 # Test Steps
 1. Launch app and navigate to http://127.0.0.1:3000.
 2. Go to the sign in page and input login credentials.
-3. After being redirected back to the landing page, check to see if Home button is higlighted and
+3. After being redirected back to the landing page, check to see if Home button is higlighted and articles matching those selected in the user settings are displayed.

 # Pre-requisites
 - User credentials